 Do Baby Parrots Sleep A Lot?

-The majority of parrots are either tropical or subtropical.
+The majority of parrots are tropical or subtropical.

-They live near the equator, which gets 12 hours of darkness each night.
-Parrots are awake from sunrise to sunset and need between 10 to 12 hours of uninterrupted sleep each day.
+Parrots live near the equator, which experiences 12 hours of darkness each night.
+They’re awake from sunrise to sunset and need 10 to 12 hours of uninterrupted sleep each day.

-Baby birds need more sleep (up to 20 hours) due to growth and development.
-Although it’s hard to know how often they’ll sleep, chicks will rest as much as they need to.
+Due to growth and development, baby birds need more sleep (up to 20 hours).
+Although it’s hard to know how often they’ll sleep, chicks will rest as much as necessary.

-It’s common for baby parrots to only wake up when fed, sleeping at all other times of the day.
+It’s common for baby parrots to only wake up when fed, sleeping at all other times.

 How To Set Up A Parrot Cage

 Parrots live in cages from around the age of 7 weeks.
-As they’re still growing, selecting a cage that’ll provide enough room for them to be comfortable when fully grown is important.
+As they’re still growing, selecting a cage large enough for them to be comfortable once they’ve grown is essential.

 Follow the cage setup advice below to get started: